Light-emitting diode: Lighting

-Data communication and other signalling
+Data communication and other signaling

 Light can be used to transmit data and analog signals.
 For example, lighting white LEDs can be used in systems assisting people to navigate in closed spaces while searching necessary rooms or objects.

 Assistive listening devices in many theaters and similar spaces use arrays of infrared LEDs to send sound to listeners' receivers.
 Light-emitting diodes (as well as semiconductor lasers) are used to send data over many types of fiber optic cable, from digital audio over TOSLINK cables to the very high bandwidth fiber links that form the Internet backbone.
 For some time, computers were commonly equipped with IrDA interfaces, which allowed them to send and receive data to nearby machines via infrared.

 Because LEDs can cycle on and off millions of times per second, very high data bandwidth can be achieved.
 For that reason, visible light communication (VLC) has been proposed as an alternative to the increasingly competitive radio bandwidth.
 VLC operates in the visible part of the electromagnetic spectrum, so data can be transmitted without occupying the frequencies of radio communications.